 - Pinch the top edge of your surgical or KN95 mask so it presses gently on your nose bridge.

 - Crossing the ear loops to create a circle for your ears to go in may help the mask fit better and decrease fogging for those who wear glasses.

 FAQs on Wearing Face Masks

-prevent the transmission of the virus and help save lives.
-You can show that you care about your health with a simple piece of fabric.
+Research shows masks, when worn correctly and consistently, can prevent the transmission of the novel coronavirus and help save lives.
+You can show that you care about your health and that of others by wearing a mask.
 Here are some frequently asked questions about when and how to properly use a face covering.